AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/intro.md

 ## Introduction

-This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a [Shared Health Summary (SHS)](StructureDefinition-composition-shs-1.html).
+This implementation guide is an HL7&#8482; FHIR&#xae; specification to represent a Shared Health Summary (SHS).

 This [implementation guide](http://hl7.org/fhir/STU3/implementationguide.html#scope) is based on [FHIR, Release 3 (STU)[HL7FHIR3]](#HL7FHIR3).

 ## Document purpose and scope

-The primary aim of this implementation guide is to support implementing SHS in [FHIR, Release 3 (STU)[HL7FHIR3]](#HL7FHIR3).
-The resulting FHIR document can be used for the electronic exchange of SHS information between healthcare providers.
+The primary aim of this implementation guide is to support implementing SHS in FHIR, Release 3 (STU).
+The resulting FHIR can be used for the electronic exchange of SHS information between healthcare providers.

 This document is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred from this document.